 For $m=5$ multiplications we see in Figure~\ref{fig:reduced} that the highest degree of the admissible polynomials is $20$.
 To our knowledge, the state of the art is $d=18$ as given in \cite[Equation (17)-(19)]{saib21} with $s=2$ which is based on \cite{Sastre:2018:SMARTPOLY} combined with the Paterson--Stockmeyer evaluation.
 In our terminology, that approach corresponds to the reduction $a_{23}=a_{56}=0$ and additionally imposing $a_{42}=0$.
 The reduction in Figure~\ref{fig:reduced} leading to a polynomial of degree $d=20$ corresponds to $a_{45}=a_{56}=0$.

-We were not able to explicitly derive a solution to the multivariate polynomial system for the structure $d=20$ analytically, but instead needed to resort to computational tools.
+We were not able to explicitly derive a solution to the multivariate polynomial system for the structure with $d=20$ analytically; instead, we needed to resort to computational tools.
 The Julia package HomotopyContinuation.jl \cite{HomotopyContinuation.jl} includes methods to solve polynomial systems of equations based on numerical continuation and with advanced initialization of starting points for the homotopy method.
 We implemented the system equations derived from considering each monomial coefficient for the data structures of this package.
-Since we have more variables than equations for this structure, we empirically fixed some variables, and chose which variable to fix by trying to reduce the total degree of the system as much as possible.
-We additionally solved those equations explicitly that could be solved analytically, e.g., first and last equations.
+Since we have more variables than equations for this structure, we empirically fixed some variables, choosing which variable to fix by trying to reduce the total degree of the system as much as possible.
+We additionally solved those equations that could be solved explicitly, e.g., the first and last equations.